-Following the parties'

-May 2010, the deposit fell due on 5 May but was not paid by the buyer, and on 6 May, the seller cancelled the contract under clause 13 of the MOA).
+Following the parties' signature of the MOA on 1 May 2010, the deposit fell due on 5 May but was not paid by the buyer, and on 6 May, the seller cancelled the contract (as he was entitled to do under clause 13 of the MOA).
 The seller sold the vessel to a new buyer later that month for US\$21.5m (less commission), although the vessel was not delivered to the new buyer until September 2010.